-- Status The replication status of the DXi4000. - Ready (Green) The system is ready to perform replication. - In Progress (Blue) A replication job is currently in progress. - Queued (Blue) A replication job is queued and will continue when the system is ready. - Waiting (Blue) A replication job is waiting for another replication job to complete before beginning. - Partial (Yellow) A replication job was partially completed.
-Generate a replication report to see the files that were not replicated (see Reports on page 112). - Manually Paused (Yellow) Replication was manually paused.
+- Target DXis The IP address and replication status for each configured replication target (up to two).
+Click to specify a replication target (see Replication Configuration on page 169). - Ready (Green) The system is ready to perform replication. - In Progress (Blue) A replication job is currently in progress. - Queued (Blue) A replication job is queued and will continue when the system is ready. - Manually Paused (Yellow) Replication was manually paused.
 To resume replication, click Resume. - System Paused (Yellow) The system has automatically paused replication due to a problem, for example, low disk space or a problem on the target system.

-To see more information about the problem that occurred, click Admin at the top of the remote management console to view administration alerts (see Admin Alerts on page 129).
+To see more information about the problem that occurred, click Admin at the top of the remote management console to view administration alerts (see Admin Alerts on page 141).
 You may also need to view alerts on the target DXi.
+In addition, make sure that the DXi is an allowed replication source on the target DXi (see Replication Configuration on page 169).

+- Failed (Red) A replication job was not completed. - Internal Error (Red) An error occurred during replication. - Pause/Resume The source DXi controls the replication pause behavior.
+To manually pause replication between the source and target, click Pause on the source DXi.
+To manually restart replication, click Resume on the source DXi.

+Note: When the target DXi enters low disk space condition, replication on the source DXi is automatically paused.
+Replication will resume when the target leaves low disk space condition.

+Original Data Size - The original, native size of data sent during replication or failback.
+This value does not represent the amount of data actually sent over the network during replication or failback because data is deduplicated and compressed before being sent.

+Chapter 5: DXi4000 Home Page Replication Overview

-- Failed (Red) A replication job was not completed. - Internal Error (Red) An error occurred during replication. - Pause Click to pause replication activity. - Resume Click to resume replication activity. - Send Settings & Cumulative Statistics Statistics for all data sent from the system since system installation or since Send cumulative replication statistics were last cleared by clicking Clear Send on the Replication Actions page (see Replication Performance on page 111). - Target DXi The hostname or IP address of the target system that the DXi4000 is configured to replicate data to.
-Click to specify a replication target (see Replication Send on page 157). - Original Data Size The original, native size of data sent during replication or failback.
-This value does not represent the amount of data actually sent over the network during replication or failback because data is deduplicated and compressed before being sent. - Actual Data Sent The amount of data actually sent over the network during replication or failback.
-This value is usually much less than the Original Data Size due to the benefits of data deduplication and compression. - Average Send Rate The average send rate (in MB/s) of data sent over the network during replication or failback (Actual Data Sent divided by the amount of time required to complete replication or failback). - Receive Settings & Cumulative Statistics Statistics for all data received by the system from all sources since system installation or since Receive cumulative replication statistics were last cleared by clicking Clear Receive on the Replication Actions page (see Replication Performance on page 111). - Source DXis The number of source systems configured to replicate data to the DXi4000.
-Click to specify replication sources (see Replication Receive on page 159). - Actual Data Received The amount of data actually received over the network during replication or failback.
-Click to view detailed statistics for replication (see Replication Receive on page 159).
+- Actual Data Sent The amount of data actually sent over the network during replication or failback.
+This value is usually much less than the Original Data Size due to the benefits of data deduplication and compression. - Average Send Rate The average send rate (in MB/s) of data sent over the network during replication or failback (Actual Data Sent divided by the amount of time required to complete replication or failback).

+Receive Settings & Cumulative Statistics

+The Receive Settings & Cumulative Statistics section displays statistics for all data received by the system from all sources since system installation or since Receive cumulative replication statistics were last cleared by clicking Clear Receive on the Replication Actions page (see Replication Performance on page 119).

-Average Receive Rate - The average receive rate (in MB/s) of data received over the network during replication or failback (Actual Data Received divided by the amount of time required to complete replication or failback).
-Click to view detailed statistics for replication (see Replication Receive on page 159).
+- Source DXis The number of source systems configured to replicate data to the DXi4000.
+Click to specify replication sources (see Replication Configuration on page 169). - Actual Data Received The amount of data actually received over the network during replication or failback. - Average Receive Rate The average receive rate (in MB/s) of data received over the network during replication or failback (Actual Data Received divided by the amount of time required to complete replication or failback).

-Figure 46 Replication Overview
+Figure 48 Replication Overview